-Opening a Bendigo Community Choice Partners Account at your local Bendigo Community Bank (use Agency Code 7003) and developing a relationship with the bank manager will put you in touch with one of the fastest growing philanthropic movements in the Australian community.
+Opening a Business Community Saver Account at your local Bendigo Community Bank (use Agency Code 7003) and developing a relationship with the bank manager will put you in touch with one of the fastest growing philanthropic movements in the Australian community.
 Last year the Community Banks gave away over \$30 million to local organisations.
-If you are an existing
+This account has improved benefits and interest rates.